babylonlabs-io/rollup-bsn-contracts/docs/SPEC.md

   `SubmitFinalitySignature` messages; `CommitPublicRandomness` messages are unaffected by BSN activation height
 - `finality_signature_interval`: u64 - The interval between allowed finality
-  signature submissions to prevent spam (must be ≥ 1)
+  signature submissions to prevent spam (must be ≥ 1).
+This parameter also determines the interval for sparse public randomness generation, where public randomness values are generated at heights: `start_height`, `start_height + interval`, `start_height + 2 * interval`, etc.

 **Validation Requirements:**
 1. **Admin Address Validation**: The `admin` parameter MUST be a valid Babylon